What looks like a birthmark could be a sign of a rare condition in children

 What looks like a birthmark is an indication of a deeper problem — a tumor that runs all the way down Sam’s arm to the base of his thumb.
 The benign lesion, called a plexiform neurofibroma, arises from the nerve covering.
 It’s too complex to be removed.

-“Unfortunately, it’s involving the brachial plexis, which is a big bundle of nerves here which might affect function,” Listernick said, pointing to a location near the armpit.
+“Unfortunately, it’s involving the brachial plexus, which is a big bundle of nerves here which might affect function,” Listernick said, pointing to a location near the armpit.

 But there’s now hope for children with the condition.